8BitRobot/phlebotomist-geolocator/README.md

 ![image](https://user-images.githubusercontent.com/32723225/198849429-73cf27e6-3af3-46d2-a168-c71d8a2c4357.png)

+## Possible modifications

+The system is currently designed to query the API every few minutes in order to easily accommodate large numbers of clinicians.
+If we know for sure that the number of clinicians that need to be monitored will be lower, we can safely decrease the 4-minute alert interval to something in the order of several seconds while still safely avoiding the API query limit.

+Another possible enhancement would be to measure the distance between the clinician and the bounding box and report that in the email alerts.
+If the distance is small, then the clinician probably just left the region on accident, and it's not a serious issue.
+However, if the clinician is miles from the target location and rapidly moving further away, it's indicative of more serious issues that need to be promptly addressed.

 ## Libraries used

 - `datetime` to run the service for an extended period of time (in this case, 1 hour)